-Hey all!
-It’s Emily, one of Collin’s sidekicks!
+Hey guys!
+Emily here, one of Collin’s sidekicks!

 I love coffee – like LOVEEEE coffee.
 I drink coffee from the moment I wake up until about 4 hours before I go to sleep.
 It just makes everything better.
 I don’t even finish my cup some of the time, I just get comfort knowing it’s there.

 One of the things I love about coffee is that I make a mean cup of it.
 I’m pretty picky about my brew so I haven’t used a traditional auto-drip coffee maker in years.
 I’ll admit, I get caught up in the latest brewing fads.
 I’ve gone from a french press, to a Melita cone, to now my beloved Chemex.